I love to play video games and share my discoveries, tips, and tricks.

 You can even “rank” for search results and appear before other videos in search results.
 How cool is that?

-While views and watch time and other interaction can help a video rank, good tags and keywords can only help your chances.
-And sometimes you can even outrank older videos if you manage to get good keywords and good interaction!
+While views, watch time, and other interactions can help a video rank, good tags and keywords can only help your chances.
+And sometimes, you can even outrank older videos if you manage to get good keywords and good interaction!